theforeman/foreman-documentation/guides/README.md

 ## Contribution guidelines

 Please read these guidelines before opening a Pull Request.
 For more information, see [Guidelines for Red Hat Documentation](https://redhat-documentation.github.io/).

+### Creating new guides

+Each guide must be in a separate directory in guides/ prefixed with "doc-".
+The following requirements must be met:

+* Top-level file `master.adoc`.
+* Directory `topics` with actual content.
+* Symlink `common` to `../common` for shared content.
+* Directory `images` with images.
+* Symlink `images/common` to `../common/images`.
+* File `Makefile` which includes `../common/Makefile`.
+* File `docinfo.xml` for downstream (Red Hat) guides.
+Presence of this file will cause build check via `ccutil`, a tool used by Red Hat documentation team.
+* Put new content into the `guides/common/modules` directory and stick to one (level one) heading per file.
+* Update `web/content/js/nav.js` to add a new item on the top-level menu.

+New guides can be typically created as copies of existing guides, just make sure to clean images, topics and `docinfo.xml`.

 ### Variables